cran-task-views/MissingData/MissingData.md

     useful to evaluate imputation quality using a KL-based scoring rule.\
-    Simulations to evaluate imputation qualities can be performed using the function `ampute` of `r pkg("mice", priority = "core")`, the package `r pkg("simFrame")` that proposes a very general framework for simulations, or the package `r pkg("simglm")` that simulates data and missing values in simple and generalized linear regression models.
+    Simulations to evaluate imputation qualities can be performed using the function `ampute` of `r pkg("mice", priority = "core")`, the package `r pkg("simFrame")`, which proposes a very general framework for simulations, or the package `r pkg("simglm")`, which simulates data and missing values in simple and generalized linear regression models.
 Similarly, `r pkg("imputeTestbench")` provides a benchmark to evaluate univariate time series imputation. \